Elastomeric coating applied on a metal roof

 rubber seams loosening

-A good example would be a rubber roof that had a 10-year warranty.
-Once the warranty runs out and it’s year 11, chances are the rubber roof is still in excellent shape.
+A good example would be a rubber roof with a 10-year warranty.
+Once the warranty runs out, and it’s year 11, chances are the rubber roof is still in excellent shape.

 This would be a great time to install a coating because there’s probably very little moisture under the seams.
 A roofing contractor can clean the roof, treat the seams, and then install coating over the roof field.

-By eliminating the need to remove any saturated areas of the roof, the project cost will be much lower than a few years from now when the roof is in worse condition.
+By eliminating the need to remove any saturated areas of the roof, the project cost will be much lower than it would be a few years from now, when the roof is in worse condition.

 NOTE: on average, a roof with 25% or less moisture can receive an elastomeric roof coating for around $3-7 per square foot.
 For a roof with 25% or more saturation, it will be more cost-effective to completely tear the roof off and install a new roof, which will cost at least $10 per square foot.